garyV0620/laravel_myday/README.md

     ```bash
    $ composer install

-4. Install Node.js Dependencies:
+3. Install Node.js Dependencies:
     Run the following command on your terminal:
      ```bash
    $ npm install

-6. Copy .env.example file to .env on the root folder.
-You can type copy .env.example .env if using command prompt Windows or cp .env.example .env if using terminal Ubuntu.
+4. Copy .env.example file to .env on the root folder.
-7. Configure Environment Variables:
-   Copy the .env.example file to .env in the project's root folder.
-Use the appropriate command for your operating system:

-8. Database Configuration:
+5. Database Configuration:
     Edit the .env file and update the database settings according to your setup.
 For MySQL, use the following configuration:
     ```dotenv
     DB_CONNECTION=mysql